 Set Up a Hard-to-Guess Password or Passcode

-This is particularly true of tablets or phablets, but important for laptops as well.
+This is particularly true of tablets and phones, but important for laptops as well.
 Using the basic security features built into the device is the first step towards preventing data theft, so don’t ignore them.

-Setting up an intricate password or passcode (think random numbers — most definitely not your birthday — or the classic upper case-lower case-number-symbol combinations) should be the very first priority when securing your devices.
-If they allow for enrolling your fingerprins, like the latest smartphones, tablets and a few laptops, go ahead and do so.
+Setting up an intricate password or passcode (think random numbers or the classic upper case-lower case-number-symbol combinations) should be the very first priority when securing your devices.
+If they allow for enrolling your fingerprints or face, like the latest smartphones, tablets, and laptops, go ahead and do so.

 The more barriers you set up between your data and those who’d like to steal it, the better.

 Passwords aren’t infallible, sadly.
 Some would argue they’re a pretty weak way to protect your devices, in fact.
 So, take things up a notch, and encrypt your data to make it unreadable by others.